 They also feature an array of international cuisines, including traditional dishes cooked by the musicians themselves.

-Though not nearly as large as soon of the other festivals on this list (averaging around 30,000 visitors), the eclectic festival celebrated its 35th anniversary in 2017.
+Though not nearly as large as soon of the other festivals on this list (averaging around 30,000 visitors), the eclectic festival celebrates its 40th anniversary in 2022.
 It is held annually in late July.

 You’re unlikely to find a more stunning setting for a music festival than the ancient Mehrangarh Fort in Jodhpur, in the Indian state of Rajasthan.

 Built around 1460 and located on a hill 410 feet above the city, the massive fort (one of India’s largest) includes an impressive museum and several palaces renowned for their intricate carvings and expansive courtyards.

 At the base of this extraordinary monument is where you’ll find the World Sacred Spirit Festival, which takes place over three days in mid-February.
 Founded in 2007, the event was formerly known as the World Sufi Festival.

 But it has since expanded its horizons to include a broad variety of sacred, spiritual music from different parts of the world.

 From melodious Lithuanian harp music and the traditional Italian folk songs of Sardinia to Andalusian Sufi songs of Morocco and Duduk (a type of clarinet) music from Armenia, music from North Africa, Europe, and Asia will be featured.

 And of course, the local sounds of Rajasthan, India will be given their due time in the spotlight, from Qawwali devotional music to the droning double flute known as the Satara.